We provide pets with an end of life journey that is as meaningful as the wonderful life they lived.

 What To Expect

-It is often helpful for the family’s peace of mind to know what to expect when Dr. Coulter comes to their home to perform end of life care.
+It is often helpful for the family’s peace of mind to know what to expect when a care provider comes to their home to perform end of life care.
 Before the appointment, we’ll request medical history and answer any questions about the euthanasia process.
-If you have any special requests for the appointment, please share them with us in advance so that we’re able to accommodate to the best of our ability.
-When we arrive at your home, Dr. Coulter or Emily will ensure that any remaining paperwork is filled out and signed.
-They will walk you through the aftercare options that are available and accept payment.
-We structure our visit in this way to allow those present to focus on saying goodbye to their beloved companion.
-You can choose to complete the paperwork and payment in advance of the appointment as well.
+If you have any special requests for the appointment, please share them with us in advance so that we’re able to accommodate your wishes to the best of our ability.

 Appointments are typically about one hour but can be longer depending on the patient and family’s needs.
 We believe strongly in freedom from fear and pain and that your final memories with your pet should be of them being calm and at peace.
 To ensure a peaceful experience, a subcutaneous injection of pain medication and sedation will be given.
 This injection is given with a small needle just under the skin.
 Once your pet has fallen into a deep and peaceful sleep, an IV catheter is placed prior to the administration of the final injections, which is an overdose of anesthetic.
-Dr. Coulter will then confirm that your pet has passed and then provide you with some time alone with your dear friend to say goodbye.
+The care provider will then confirm that your pet has passed and then offer you some time alone with your dear friend to say goodbye.

 Making It Personal